confidentzzzs/FIHA/README.md

 After setup, there is two approach to genereate QA
 ### QA from images
 1. extract the object and attribute pair through, demo can be find at feature_extraction_from_image.ipynb, then you can get a file end with .xlsx
-2. using the .xlsx to extract the relations and generated QA by .ipynb
+2. using the .xlsx to extract the relations and generated QA by QA_Generation.ipynb
 ### QA from captions
 1. generated the captions from the image
 2. extract the entities and relations from captions
 3. generated QA pairs through template
+Those three steps are includes in QA_Generation.ipynb